Updated 16 July 2020

-A: Because Freiburg is beautiful and interesting, because it is our twin town and because Freiburg schools are keen to have contact with Guildford schools.
+- Freiburg schools are keen to have contact with Guildford schools

-Choirs, orchestras and other music groups are also welcome, as are sports teams, and concerts and matches can be arranged with Freiburg groups.
+- music groups such as choirs and orchestras, and sports teams are also welcome; concerts and matches can be arranged with Freiburg groups.

-Alternatives to an exchange – with personal contact in our twin town.
+Alternatives to an exchange – but still with personal contact

 Many of the secondary schools in Freiburg are keen to develop contacts with Guildford schools but understand why the traditional exchange visit of years past is no longer a viable option for many.
 An independent visit to the Freiburg area by Guildford schools can include contact with German students and give insights into German life.

 Freiburg teachers are happy to hear from Guildford teachers who are interested in linking up in all or any of these ways: